oilboi/Crafter-Minetest/README.md

 > #1 idea: weakness items, items that damage the mob more than diamond swords

+## zombies
+- zombies drop limbs randomly and a player can use them as a very low durability weapon and place them in the world

 ## spider
 - spider eyes randomly drop as an object and players can wear them and place them